Spatio-Temporal Attention Graph Neural Network: Explaining Causalities With Attention: Methodology

-To explicitly control false alarms in a more distribution-free and sequential setting, we also use an inductive nonconformity scoring scheme \cite{indconform2002}.
+The reconstruction error itself does not provide a formal guarantee that all normal and attack samples are separable.
+To make the anomaly score operationally usable, we calibrate its threshold using inductive nonconformity scoring scheme \cite{indconform2002}.
 Let $s_1, \dots, s_T$ denote the anomaly scores on a set of calibration windows assumed to be normal.
-We define difference nonconformity scores $c$ with
+Then we define difference nonconformity scores $c$ as

-which emphasise sudden increases in the anomaly score and are less sensitive to slow shift of values.
-Given a significance level $\alpha$, we then choose a threshold $q_\alpha$ as an upper quantile of the calibration scores, i.e.
+which emphasize sudden increases in the anomaly score blue while being less sensitive to slow shifts of values.
+Given a significance level $\alpha$, we then choose a threshold $q_\alpha$ as an upper quantile of the calibration scores, i.e.,

-and at evaluation time declare window $t$ anomalous if $c_t \ge q_\alpha$.
-The benefit of the conformal approach is twofold: it automatically adapts to the empirical score distribution and, under standard exchangeability assumptions, provides finite-sample guaranties that the probability of a false alarm does not exceed approximately $\alpha$.
+at evaluation time declare window $t$ anomalous if $c_t \ge q_\alpha$.
+The benefit of the conformal approach is twofold: first it automatically adapts to the empirical score distribution and second, under exchangeability assumptions, it provides finite-sample guaranties that the probability of a false alarm does not exceed approximately significance level $\alpha$.
+The exchangeability assumption means that the calibration nonconformity scores and the future nominal evaluation scores are assumed to be drawn from the same underlying distribution.
+In the present setting, this requires that the calibration period is representative of the nominal operating regime.

 In our experiments, we choose a heuristic value $\alpha = 10^{-3}$, which yields a low false positive rate while still allowing the model to react to pronounced score increases.
 For example, with data sampled in 10-second intervals, this threshold corresponds to an expected false alarm roughly once every three hours under nominal conditions.
 Another advantage of the approach is that the threshold $q_\alpha$ is fixed by the distribution of the calibration scores.
-As a result, if the typical scoring behavior of the system starts to change and the evaluation scores consistently exceed their calibration levels, the number of threshold exceedances will gradually increase.
-This behaviour is a clear indication of covariate drift, signaling that the model may no longer be well suited to the altered environment.
-Conventional performance metrics, such as F1-score or accuracy cannot reveal such changes in the underlying data distribution.
+As a result, if the typical scoring behavior of the system starts to change and the evaluation scores consistently exceed their calibration levels, the number of threshold exceedance will gradually increase.
+This behavior is a clear indication of covariate drift, which signals that the model may no longer be well suited to the altered environment.
+Conventional performance metrics, such as F1-score or accuracy, cannot reveal such changes in the underlying data distribution.
+Although conformal thresholding does not prove attack separability, it provides a practical deployment mechanism for detecting threshold exceedance and monitoring the model degradation under drift.
 For a detailed description of the conformal prediction framework, see \cite{kato23a}.